KhaHa96/WiPad/README.md

 transition to more easily accessible toolchains.

 ## Testing apparatus
-WiPad was deployed and tested using an Android 8.1.0 running an nRF connect mobile app.
+WiPad was deployed and tested using an Android 8.1.0 device running an nRF connect mobile app.